Optimal transport unlocks end-to-end learning for single-molecule localization: Method

 Concretely, let $\vy$ be the input frame of size $H\times W$.
 An encoder $\mE : \R^{H \times W} \longmapsto \R^{C \times H \times W}$ maps $\vy$ to a latent representation $\vz^{(0)}$, where $C$ is a hyperparameter controlling the dimension of the latent space.
 A decoder $\mD$ then maps latent variables to a set of candidate activations $\hat \sX = \{ \hat \vx_i \}_{1 \leq i \leq d}$ and a corresponding set of detection scores $\hat \sS = \{ \hat s_i \}_{1 \leq i \leq d}$.

-Given $(\hat\sX,\hat\sS)$, we compute a reconstructed frame $\hat \vy=\E[\hat \rvy | \hat\sX, \hat\sS]$. $\hat\vy$ is the expected image produced by the current proposal set, and thus provides a visual summary of what the model's output currently explain in the SMLM frame.
-Comparing the reconstructed image $\hat\vy$ to the original frame $\vy$ supplies informative feedback, which helps the model correct errors and refine the candidates set over iterations.
+Given $(\hat\sX,\hat\sS)$, we compute a reconstructed frame $\hat \vy=\E[\hat \rvy | \hat\sX, \hat\sS]$.
+As the expected image from the current proposal set, $\hat\vy$ summarizes what the model explains in the SMLM frame.
+Comparing $\hat\vy$ to the original frame $\vy$ supplies informative feedback, which helps the model correct errors and refine the candidates set over iterations.

-Concretely, we define an iterative refinement operator $\mR:\mathbb{R}^{3 \times C \times H \times W}\;\longmapsto\;\mathbb{R}^{C \times H \times W}$ which produces a residual update of the latent representation given it's current estimate, the representation of the simulated frame, and the encoded original frame.
+Concretely, we define an iterative refinement operator $\mR:\mathbb{R}^{3 \times C \times H \times W}\;\longmapsto\;\mathbb{R}^{C \times H \times W}$ which produces a residual update of the latent representation given its current estimate, the representation of the simulated frame, and the encoded original frame.
 Algorithm~\ref{alg:iterative_refinement} shows how this proposal is updated successively over $K$ steps.
 During training, the final decoded output $(\hat{\sX}^{(K)}, \hat{\sS}^{(K)})$ is used as input for our loss function, see Section~\ref{sec:optimal_transport}.
 Details about the decoder architecture and the computation of $\hat \vy$ given $\hat\sX$ and $\hat\sS$ can be found in Appendix~\ref{appx:architecture_details}.